Doom Patrol: Done Patrol

 The Doom Patrol takes on the apocalypse.
 But what will they do if they emerge victorious?

-posted by kittens for breakfast (4 comments total)
+posted by kittens for breakfast (5 comments total) 1 user marked this as a favorite

 This was very much what I had hoped for: less a finale to a season that -- let's be honest -- made the show seem aimless and out of gas, and more a finale to the whole series, which was on balance very special.